mattijn/topojson/README.md

 1. The extraction class stores all the different geometrical objects as Shapely LineStrings in `'linestrings'` and keeps a record of these linestrings available under the key `'bookkeeping_geoms'`.
 In the JavaScript implementation there is a differentiation of the geometries between `'lines'`, `'rings'` and a seperate object containing all `'coordinates'`.
 Since the current approach adopts `shapely` for much of the heavy lifting this extraction is working against us (in the cut-process).

 2. In the join class only the geometries that have shared paths are considered to have junctions.
 This means that the intersection of two crossing lines at a single coordinate is not considered as a junction.
 This also means that the two ends of a LineString are not automatically considered as being a junction.
-So if a segment starts or finish on another segment with that coordinate being the only coordinate in common it is not considered as a junction.
+So if a segment starts or finish on another segment, with that coordinate being the only coordinate in common, it is not considered as a junction.

 3. In the computation of a shared path, a junction can be created on an existing coordinate in one of the geometries.
 Where in the JavaScript implementation this only can be considered when both geometries contain the coordinate.